 Can Horses Eat Pineapple?

 We don’t grow pineapples locally, but we sure enjoy eating them.
 After cutting up a pineapple, with typically have a fair amount of the skin left over.
-I wonder if it ok to feed this to the horses.
+I wonder if it is okay to feed this to the horses.

 Horses can eat pineapples.
 Pineapples are a good source of vitamin C and provide hydration.
 But don’t just throw a whole pineapple over the fence for your horse.
 First, cut up the pineapple the same way you would for yourself; remove the skin and core, then dice the fleshy inside.